National Cheng Kung University

-As a top university in Taiwan, NCKU has played a vital role in creating the Taiwan Miracle by helping Taiwan to transform from an agriculture-based society to an industrialized economy during the 1960s and 1970s, and further becoming one of the Four Asian Tigers.
-NCKU has been taking the top spot at the Global Views Monthly (遠見雜誌) Taiwan Graduate Employability Rankings for 6 consecutive years.
+National Cheng Kung University (NCKU; 國立成功大學) is a public research university in the East District of Tainan, Taiwan.
+Founded in 1931 during Japanese rule as a technical and engineering college, the university is one of the oldest institutions of higher education in Taiwan.

+The university is organized into nine colleges, where most students are enrolled primarily in engineering, science, medicine, and design programs.
+The university is a founding member of the Taiwan Comprehensive University System, a strategic alliance of four leading research universities in the Southern Taiwan.
+The university is also a member of AACSB and IEET, and the only member from Taiwan in the Worldwide Universities Network.
+Its main campus in Tainan houses the National Cheng Kung University Hospital and the National Cheng Kung University Museum.

-In 2005, NCKU was chosen by the Ministry of Education (Taiwan) as one of the seven universities in Taiwan for the Aim for the Top University Project (邁向頂尖大學計畫), which is similar to Top Global University Project in Japan and Universities of Excellence in Germany.
+In 2005, NCKU was chosen by the Ministry of Education as one of the seven universities in Taiwan for the Aim for the Top University Project (邁向頂尖大學計畫), which is similar to Top Global University Project in Japan and Universities of Excellence in Germany.
 Starting from 2006, because of its academic performance and research potential, the Ministry of Education (Taiwan) has offered NCKU NT$1.7 billion annually for five consecutive years, which is the second highest amount received among the universities in the project.

-NCKU is a founding member of Taiwan Comprehensive University System, a strategic alliance of four leading research universities in the Southern Taiwan.
-The university is also a member of AACSB and IEET, and the only member from Taiwan in the Worldwide Universities Network.

 History

 National Cheng Kung University was originally established under Japanese colonial government in January 1931 as the Tainan Technical College.
-After the Japanese handover of Taiwan in October 1945, the school was renamed to Taiwan Provincial Tainan Junior College of Technology in March 1946, and then to Taiwan Provincial College of Engineering in October the same year.
+After the Japanese handover of Taiwan in October 1945, the school was renamed Taiwan Provincial Tainan Junior College of Technology in March 1946, and then to Taiwan Provincial College of Engineering in October the same year.

-When the government of the Republic of China moved to Taiwan in 1949, it was one of the three existing colleges in Taiwan.
-As the number of colleges expanded, it was upgraded to a provincial university in 1956 as Provincial Cheng Kung University, named after Koxinga, a Chinese military leader who drove the Dutch East India Company from Taiwan and founded the Kingdom of Tungning.
-In 1971, the university became a national university and was renamed to National Cheng Kung University.
+When the Republic of China government moved to Taiwan in 1949, it was one of the three existing colleges in Taiwan.
+As the number of colleges expanded, it was upgraded to a provincial university in 1956 as Provincial Cheng Kung University, named after Koxinga, a Southern Ming military general who drove the Dutch East India Company from Taiwan and founded the Kingdom of Tungning.
+In 1971, the university became a national university and was renamed National Cheng Kung University.

 Former Minister for Education Wu Jin served as the first president of the new National Cheng Kung University.